The Members of Dhanlaxmi Bank Limited Report on the Audit of Financial Statements

 Report on Other Legal and Regulatory Requirements

-The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith the provisions of Section 29 of the Banking Regulation Act 1949 read with Section133 of the Companies Act 2013 and read with Rule 7 of the Companies (Accounts) Rules2014.
+The Balance Sheet and the Profit and Loss Account have been drawn up in accordance withthe provisions of Section 29 of the Banking Regulation Act 1949 read with Section 133 ofthe Companies Act 2013 and read with Rule 7 of the Companies (Accounts) Rules 2014.

-3. Further as required by Section 143(3) of the Act we further report that:
+2. Further as required by section 143(3) of the Act we further report that:

 b) In our opinion proper books of account as required by law have been kept by theBank so far as it appears from our examination of those books;

-i.
-The Bank has disclosed the impact of pending litigations on its financial positionin its financial statements;
+a) The Bank has disclosed the impact of pending litigations as at 31 March 2021 onits financial position in its financial statements;

 | ||Chartered Accountants |

-We have audited the internal financial controls over financial reporting of DhanlaxmiBank Limited ("the Bank") as of 31 March 2019 in conjunction with our audit ofthe financial statements of the Bank for the year ended on that date.
+We have audited the internal financial controls over financial reporting of DhanlaxmiBank Limited ("the Bank") as of 31st March 2021 in conjunction withour audit of the financial statements of the Bank for the year ended on that date.

 Management's Responsibility for Internal Financial Controls